 The orange is gone forever, check the ugly before pictures, I added some texture with a nice patterned fabric, I purchased and placed new lighting.
 I also hanged a dowel on the wall to hang large sheets of papers.

 I can now also strike out my list building a room divider.
-It’s nice to have the kids playing next to me but I wanted to be able to separated the playroom from the office.
+It’s nice to have the kids playing next to me but I wanted to be able to separate the playroom from the office.
 There is a large opening between both spaces, so when we have little friends who come to play-over, it has happened more than once that the kids take my office as a second playroom or play with my craft supplies (which every time give me a heart attack).

 I like that the room divider is foldable and easy to remove.
-Most of the time the kids can still pass from the playroom directly to the office, but we can completely separated the spaces if needed.
-I was also surprised to find out that it also work quite well to prevent toys from invading my space.
+Most of the time the kids can still pass from the playroom directly to the office, but we can completely separate the spaces if needed.
+I was also surprised to find out that it also works quite well to prevent toys from invading my space.
 I’m messy enough with my craft supplies 😉 no need to add kids mess!

 The unfolded room divider is about 4 feet wide and 6 feet tall.
 So let’s build a room divider!
 Here is the material you will need:

 - 3 pieces of plywood 6mm of 16″ x 64″